Python List Comprehension

 List Comprehension

-In this tutorial, we will go through different scenarios to understand how List Comprehension can be written or used in Python, with example programs.
+In this tutorial, you will learn the syntax of List Comprehension, and go through different scenarios to understand how List Comprehension can be written or used in Python, with example programs.

 List Comprehension in its simplest form

-In this example, we use List Comprehension to copy elements of a list to another list.
-This may not be a great example to copy an existing list to another list, but it gives a great introduction to List Comprehension in its simplest form.
+In this example, we shall copy elements of a list to another list.
+This is a great example to get started with List Comprehension in its simplest form in Python.

 Python Program